 What can't cancer survival rates tell you?

-Cancer survival statistics can be frustrating, because they can't give specifics about you.
+Cancer survival statistics can be frustrating.
 The survival rate for people with your particular cancer might be based on thousands of people.
-So while cancer survival rates are meant to give you a general idea about most people in your situation, they can't give you your individual chances for cure or remission.
-This can be frustrating, and for that reason, some people choose to ignore cancer survival rate statistics.
+So while cancer survival rates can give a general idea about most people in your situation, they can't give your individual chances for cure or remission.
+For that reason, some people ignore cancer survival rate statistics.

 Survival rates have other limitations.
 For instance, they can't: